 from cod fishery, the catching and processing of Atlantic cod.
 Waters southeast

-fishing grounds because that is where the warm Gulf Stream meets the cold Labrador Current
+of Newfoundland Gulf Stream meets the cold Labrador Current

 creating upwellings that bring nitrates to the surface.
 In the late 1950s,